TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 23/2 Kings 23.18.md

 ---

-And he said, Let him be; let no man move his bones.
-So they let his bones alone, with the bones of the prophet that came out of Samaria.
+He said, "Let him be!
+Let no man move his bones."
+So they let his bones alone, with the bones of the prophet who came out of Samaria.